 It may be legal to grow “a limited amount” of your own medical cannabis plants if you have a license, but it doesn’t mean you should invest in hydroponic lights and turn the attic into a grow-op.
 Other than the gardening difficulty it presents, it could cost you — or your landlord — your home insurance.

-One man in Kamloops, B.C., for example, learned his tenant was growing dozens of medical cannabis plants in the apartment, CBC reported last month.
-Though the tenant had a license that let him grow up to 60 plants without his landlord’s permission, the landlord’s insurance provider cancelled coverage as soon as it found learned about the operation.
+One man in Kamloops, B.C., for example, learned his tenant was growing dozens of medical cannabis plants in the apartment, CBC reported last year.
+Though the tenant had a license that let him grow up to 60 plants, without his landlord’s permission, the landlord’s insurance provider cancelled coverage as soon as it learned about the operation.
 The insurer explained that it was concerned about safety features, not about legality.

 Even if they hadn’t previously cancelled coverage, insurers could refuse to pay a cannabis-related claim on the grounds that growing cannabis significantly alters the risk for damage, which they hadn’t agreed to insure.